Greatest Ricci lower bounds of projective horospherical manifolds of Picard number one: Spherical varieties and horospherical varieties

 The algebraic moment polytope $\Delta(X, L)$ for a polarized (spherical) $G$-variety ($X$, $L$) was introduced by Brion in \cite{Brion87} as a purely algebraic version of the Kirwan polytope.
 This is indeed the convex hull of finitely many points in $\mathfrak X(T) \otimes \mathbb R$ (see \cite{Brion87}).

-Based on the works of Brion \cite{Brion89, Brion97}, Pasquier \cite[Chapter 3]{Pasquier08} described the algebraic moment polytope of anticanonical line bundle on a Fano horospherical variety, so called $G/H$-reflexive polytope.
+In \cite[Chapter 3]{Pasquier08}, Pasquier studied anticanonically polarized Gorenstein Fano horospherical varieties $(X, K_X^{-1})$ and the corresponding algebraic moment polytopes $\Delta(X, K_X^{-1})$, so called $G/H$-reflexive polytopes.

+\begin{proposition}[{\cite[Proposition 3.4]{Pasquier08}}] Let $G/H$ be a horospherical homogeneous space.
+There is a bijection between the set of isomorphism classes of Gorenstein Fano embeddings of $G/H$ and the set of unimodular equivalence classes of $G/H$-reflexive polytopes in $\mathcal N \otimes \mathbb R$ up to natural isomorphisms. \end{proposition}

-\begin{proposition} Let $X$ be a Gorenstein Fano horospherical variety.
+\begin{proposition}[{\cite{Brion89, Brion97, Pasquier08}}] Let $X$ be a Gorenstein Fano horospherical variety.
 Then, assuming the notation in Proposition~\ref{expression of anticanonical divisor}, the moment polytope $\Delta(X, K_X^{-1})$ is $G/H$-reflexive and

 where the polytope $Q_X$ is the convex hull of the set

 in $\mathcal N \otimes \mathbb R$ and its dual polytope $Q_X^*$ is defined as $\{ m \in \mathcal M \otimes \mathbb R : \langle n, m \rangle \geq -1 \text{ for every } n \in Q_X \}$. \end{proposition}